seeren/kafka-kraft-starter/README.md

 # Kafka KRaft Starter

-This repository contain Kafka without ZooKeeper in cluster mode ready for developement
+This repository contain Kafka without ZooKeeper in cluster mode ready for developement.

 * * *